-Jose Bernardo Maximiano Gutierrez de Lara married Maria Josefa de Urtibe on April 21, 1800 in Revilla, Tamauliaps, Mexico.
-She was born in 1774 and died December 15, 1841.
+Jose Bernardo Maximiano Gutierrez de Lara married Maria Josefa de Uribe on April 21, 1800, in Revilla, Tamaulipas, Mexico.
+She was born in 1774 and died on December 15, 1841.
 She was the daughter of Jose Luis Francisco Uribe and Maria Magdalena Gutierrez de Lara.
-Jose Bernardo was baptized on September 9, 1774 and was the son of Jose Santioago Gutierrez de Lara and Maria Carmen Uribe.
+Jose Bernardo was baptized on September 9, 1774, and was the son of Jose Santiago Gutierrez de Lara and Maria Carmen Uribe.

 What I found in a Book:

 It is a 1978 pencil drawing that was done of the crypt that is under the altar of the Santiago Apostol church.
-The author states that the crypt was then sealed for ever.
-You can see that there are the remains of six people and one of them is of Bernardo Gutierrrez de Lara whom was burried with his sword next to him.
+The author states that the crypt was then sealed forever.
+You can see that there are the remains of six people and one of them is of Bernardo Gutierrez de Lara who was buried with his sword next to him.

 I hope that this article was of interest to you.
 If you are a descendant of his let me know in the comments.